 Sagrada Familia is fascinating from the pavement but this is one Gaudi building that you really have to go inside to properly appreciate.
 The interior is epic, even by cathedral standards, and stepping inside is like suddenly entering a sunlit forest.

-Plus one more….
-Casa Vicens
+6. Casa Vicens

-Are you thinking of visiting Barcelona and want to read more posts?
-Check out our recommendations for 10 things to do in Barcelona with teens and also our tips on where to stay in Barcelona, which include our favourite places to eat and tips for getting around the city.
+And our tips on where to stay in Barcelona, which include our favourite places to eat and tips for getting around the city.

 Please note that all visitor information here is for guidance only.
 Please check the venues’ websites for the most up to date information on tickets, entrance requirements, opening times etc.